mcqua007/quantdom/docs.md

 <a name="Quantdom+after"></a>

 ### quantdom.after(html)
-insert html string to dom right after element
+inserts a html string to dom right after element

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)